Finteckinfo/SIZERP2-0/README.md

 ## Author

 ```
-Berry is developed by Team CodedThemes.
+SIZLAND is developed by Team CodedThemes.
 ```

 ## License